-A former employee of Kia says that faulty repair work by Kia dealerships may be behind complaints that certain models of the cars are catching fire without prior collisions.
+A former employee of Kia says that faulty repair work by Kia dealerships may be behind reports that certain models of the cars are catching fire without prior collisions.

 A former Kia employee who worked at corporate headquarters says that faulty repair work on Kia engines may be one potential cause of the non-collision fires.